skalou/VtolVR-Skalou-HORNET/README.md

 - **Just in case if worried, your saved profile, should be in:**
    ```%userprofile%\AppData\Roaming\Boundless Dynamics, LLC\VTOLVR\SaveData```

-   Here you can change your suit colors with the Hornet settings:
+   You can save these files, but here you can also change your suit colors with the HORNET settings:
    [Discord-Flight Suit](https://discord.com/channels/1410252871433453684/1439421813640794244/1439421839137837057)

 	```